sunrise over Gatlinburg, Tennessee

 The Gatlinburg Trolley in front of Sidney James Mountain Lodge

-One of the fantastic things about the location of the Sidney James Mountain Lodge is that there’s a trolley stop just outside our main entrance!
-The Gatlinburg Trolley system provides cheap and convenient transportation throughout Gatlinburg so you can easily explore the area without the hassle of driving!
-All of the trolley routes are color coded, enabling you to easily tell if you are on the correct route by looking at the signs on the front and sides of each trolley.
-Here are the top 4 convenient Gatlinburg Trolley routes that you can use to get around town during your vacation:
+One of the fantastic things about the location of the Sidney James Mountain Lodge is that there is a trolley stop just outside our main entrance!
+The Gatlinburg Trolley system provides free and convenient transportation throughout Gatlinburg so you can easily explore the area without the hassle of driving!
+All of the trolley routes stop at the Gatlinburg Mass Transit Center (at Ripley’s Aquarium of the Smokies) and are color-coded, enabling you to easily tell if you are on the correct route by looking at the signs on the front and sides of each trolley.
+Here are the 4 convenient Gatlinburg Trolley routes that you can use to get around town during your vacation:

 People on a Gatlinburg trolley